apendley/TPCodeaExamples/readme.md

 #TPCodeaExamples

-Example projects for Codea TexturePacker exporters (https://github.com/apendley/TPCodea), and home of the tpBatch class for batch-rendering sprites in Codea using TexturePacker-generated sprite sheets.
+Example projects for Codea TexturePacker exporters (https://github.com/apendley/TPCodea), and home of the SpriteBatch class for batch-rendering sprites in Codea using TexturePacker-generated sprite sheets.

 ##Importing example sprite sheet texture into Codea
 ###Import via copy/paste